SitePen/dts-generator/README.md

 ## Known issues

-* dts-generator uses APIs that are exposed by TypeScript but are not part of the language services’ own declarations file, so some compiler warnings are emitted when building it at the moment
-* You need to jump through hoops, run setup.sh and use a pre-release version of TypeScript at the moment
 * The API should allow a list of files to be sent instead of a single directory
 * Output bundle code formatting is not perfect yet